Fleid/fleid.github.io/_posts/2020-09-30-azure-static-blog.md

 permalink: /azure-static-blog/
 ---

-A short article giving a high level picture of what's required to setup a static site (blog or other) on Azure, with a custom domain (root and www) with https.
+A short article giving a high level picture of what's required to set up a static site (blog or other) on Azure, with a custom domain (root and www) with https.

 <!--more-->